Euro-Truck-Simulator-2-DLC-Tool/.github/README.md

-# 🚛 ETS2Unlocker — Euro Truck Simulator 2 DLC Unlocker
+# 🚛 Euro Truck Simulator 2 DLC Unlocker

 **ETS2Unlocker** is an automated **Euro Truck Simulator 2 DLC unlocker** designed to activate supported DLC content for the Steam version of **ETS2**.
-It streamlines the setup process using **CreamAPI** integration and supports most major ETS2 map expansions, cargo packs, paint jobs, and accessory DLCs.

-> ⚠️ You must legally own a copy of **Euro Truck Simulator 2** on Steam to use this tool.

 ---